ioanmeri/software-architecture-and-technology-of-large-scale-systems/02-performance.md

 **Connection Pool**: reusing connections that are already created to avoid connection creation latency

-- Web server ➡️ App server (Intranet RESTful application)
+**Web server ➡️ App server (Intranet RESTful application)**
 - Use of **Connection Pool**
 - **Data Format & Compression**
  - instead of RESTful HTTP that will use ascii characters, can use some RPC based protocol which uses binary
    - gRPC, but not RESTful protocol anymore
    - downside: reduces interoperability between applications

-- App Server ➡️ Database (Intranet)
+**App Server ➡️ Database (Intranet)**
 - **Session/Data Caching**
 - **Connection Pool**

-- Browser ➡️ Web server
+**Browser ➡️ Web server**
 - **Static Data Caching**
 - **Compression** with e.g. zip format
   - overhead of compressing the data e.g. ascii to binary and uncompressing, CPU cycles but not that costly
 - **SSL Session Caching**
   - when creating repeatedly SSL connections between client and server
   - can reduces the round trips required to create SSL
 - RESTful applications require interoperability that's why HTTP protocol is popular in the Internet
 - Persistent Connections used by default in HTTP 1.1 and later

 ---

-### Memery Access Latency
+## Memory Access Latency

 **Web Server ➡️ App Server**